strongjaw15/react-portfolio/README.md

 ## Description

 This is my portfolio page, written with React!
-I wanted to make an update portfolio page to showcase some of the projects I have made during school and to display a short bio as well as my resume.
+I wanted to make an updated portfolio page to showcase some of the projects I have made during school and to display a short bio as well as my resume.
 I also wanted to provide a way for users to contact me by way of a contact form.
 The website itself is a showcase of something I built using React, which I learned a lot about while working on this project.

 ### Post Script